hanabi/hanabi.github.io/Reference.md

 ![Triple Bluff](img/triple_bluff.png)

-* In this screenshot, if Zealousy blind-played a red 2 from newest AND the focus of the initial clue was red 4, then it would be a *Triple Two-Thirds Bluff* instead of a *Triple Bluff*.
+* In this screenshot, if Zealousy blind-played a red 2 from newest **and** the focus of the initial clue was red 4, then it would be a *Triple Two-Thirds Bluff* instead of a *Triple Bluff*.

 ### The No-Information Double Finesse & The No-Information Double Bluff

 * Sometimes, cards are re-clued in order to initiate a *Finesse* or a *Bluff*.
 Most times, the clue will "fill in" or give extra information to the existing card.
 * Other times, the clue will give no information (e.g. re-cluing number 3 to an already known 3).
 In this situation, if it was merely a *Bluff*, it would be pretty low value.
-* Thus, by convention it MUST "get" at least 2 new cards (as opposed to a single *Bluff* that only gets 1 brand new card).
+* Thus, by convention it **must** "get" at least 2 new cards (as opposed to a single *Bluff* that only gets 1 brand new card).
 * For example, in a 3-player game:
   * Nothing is played on the stacks.
   * Alice clues 3's to Cathy, which touches one 3, the red 3.